shikokuchuo/mirai/README.md

 and incisive insights leading to the interface accepting broader usage patterns.

-[Luke Tierney](https://github.com/ltierney/), R Core, for pointing out the implementation of L’Ecuyer-CMRG streams in R, for ensuring statistical independence in parallel processing.
+[Luke Tierney](https://github.com/ltierney/), R Core, for introducing R’s implementation of L’Ecuyer-CMRG streams, used to ensure statistical independence in parallel processing.

 [« Back to ToC](#table-of-contents)